 Surfing/Windsurfing: May – September

 It is possible to dive all year round but the quality of dive sites varies depending on prevailing winds.
-In general, the best conditions for diving occur during the transaction periods from February till May; and from September till November.
+In general, the best conditions for diving occur during the transaction periods from February to May.
+And from September to November.
 The water temperature is 29°C and visibility extends beyond 30 meters.
 From November till January; the trade winds blow from the northwest but conditions remain comparable to those periods of calm; with the exception of a greater movement of the turbidity of surface waters.
-From June to September; strong winds blow from the southwest (especially August), visibility is reduced and the water cools down to 25°C and a wetsuit of 3mm is recommended in this season.
+From June to September; strong winds blow from the southwest (especially in August), visibility is reduced and the water cools down to 25°C and a wetsuit of 3mm is recommended in this season.